UKandDroid/AndroidLearn/README.md

-The is a Test App for loading event data from dummy Api and display as list.
+The is a Test App for loading Photo data from dummy Api and display as list.
-The event list is stored in room database and is searchable by artist name.
+The Photo list is stored in room database and is searchable by title.
 The app features pull to refresh, that reloads the data from remote api.
-The app logic covers edge cases for network request failure and no search results. and loads local data from cache on request failure.
+The app logic covers edge cases for network request failure and no search results, and loads local data from cache on request failure.

 # TechStack